 The tax benefits will cease to exist in case the policy were to get canceled or it lapses for whatever reasons.

 Meet the Sharmas...

-The Sharmas are a happy little family.
-To secure finances and health, the smart Mr. Sharma, who is 55 years of age, buys the best health insurance plan for his family.
-His family includes his wife, Mrs. Sharma (age 50 years), their elder daughter who works at TCS (age 25 years), younger daughter who is still an undergrad student (age 20 years) and his parents, Mr. And Mrs. Sharma Sr. (age 77 years and 75 years respectively).
+The Sharmas are a happy family.
+To secure their finances and health, Mr. Sharma, who is 55 years of age, buys the best health insurance plan for his family.
+His family includes his wife, Mrs. Sharma (age 50 years), their elder daughter who works at an IT firm (age 25 years), younger daughter who is still an undergrad student (age 20 years) and his parents, Mr. And Mrs. Sharma Sr. (age 77 years and 75 years respectively).
 He pays:

 - Rs.
 15,000 as a premium towards his own policy

 - Rs.
 4000 as a premium towards the policy of his spouse

 - Rs.
 3000 each as premiums for health insurance policies for both his daughters